Rename Your File

 View and Download Stitched Files

-In latakoo Pilot, you can view the complete file, stitched together, by clicking Expand.
-Below the completed stitch will be the individual clips.
+In latakoo Pilot, you can view the complete file, stitched together, by clicking the thumbnail or filename.
+The individual pieces of the stitch will be on the left hand side.
+You can view an individual clip by clicking on it.

 Stitches take time to fully render in latakoo Pilot, due to the time it takes to generate the complete, continuous file.

 Once the stitch is complete, you can download it as you would any other individual file.
-The individual pieces of the stitch can also be viewed and downloaded.
+The individual pieces of the stitch can also be downloaded.

 Maintain Folder Structure Uploads